dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmSeriesMetadataFetchSize:

     dcmSeriesMetadataFetchSize_"
-    "Remove Instance Records Delay",string,"Delay in ISO-8601 duration format PnDTnHnMn.nS for removing Instance Records from the DB.
-If absent, Instance Records will never be removed.","
+    "Remove Instance Records Delay",string,"Delay in ISO-8601 duration format PnDTnHnMn.nS for purging Instance Records from the DB.
+If absent, Instance Records will never be purged.","
-    .. _dcmRemoveInstanceRecordsDelay:
+    .. _dcmPurgeInstanceRecordsDelay:

-    dcmRemoveInstanceRecordsDelay_"
+    dcmPurgeInstanceRecordsDelay_"
-    "Remove Instance Records Polling Interval",string,"Polling Interval for Series scheduled for removing Instance Records from the DB in ISO-8601 duration format PnDTnHnMn.nS.
-If absent, Instance Records will not be removed.","
+    "Remove Instance Records Polling Interval",string,"Polling Interval for Series scheduled for purging Instance Records from the DB in ISO-8601 duration format PnDTnHnMn.nS.
+If absent, Instance Records will not be purged.","
-    .. _dcmRemoveInstanceRecordsPollingInterval:
+    .. _dcmPurgeInstanceRecordsPollingInterval:

-    dcmRemoveInstanceRecordsPollingInterval_"
+    dcmPurgeInstanceRecordsPollingInterval_"
-    "Remove Instance Records Fetch Size",integer,"Maximal number of Series scheduled for removing Instance Records from the DB fetched by one query; 100 if absent.","
+    "Remove Instance Records Fetch Size",integer,"Maximal number of Series scheduled for purging Instance Records from the DB fetched by one query; 100 if absent.","
-    .. _dcmRemoveInstanceRecordsFetchSize:
+    .. _dcmPurgeInstanceRecordsFetchSize:

-    dcmRemoveInstanceRecordsFetchSize_"
+    dcmPurgeInstanceRecordsFetchSize_"
     "**Query/Retrieve View ID**",string,"Query/Retrieve View Identifier","
     .. _dcmQueryRetrieveViewID: